KZ-Community/KZ-Community-Test/KZ-Community-Test.md

     end
 end

+local waitFunction = SuperFastMode and task.wait or wait

-while wait(SuperFastMode and 0.001 or 0.1) do
+while waitFunction() do
     local success, error = pcall(AttackNoCD)
     if not success then
         warn("Error in AttackNoCD:", error)